RobotCasserole1736/RobotCasserole1736.github.io/covid19.md

 # Mask Requirements

-While inside the warehouse, a face covering is required.
+While inside the warehouse or at other team meetings, a face covering is required.
-Aligning with [the Illinois Department of Public Health guidelines](https://www.dph.illinois.gov/covid19/community-guidance/mask-use), the face covering:
+Aligning with [the latest CDC recommendations](https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/types-of-masks.html), the face covering:

- * Must have two or more layers, sufficient to stop the spread of particles containing the COVID-19 virus.
+ * Should be an N95 style mask (including KN95, KF94, and other high quality respirators)
  * Must be worn over the nose and mouth, secured under the chin.
  * Must fit well and be worn as designed
  * Must NOT have vents on them of any kind

 Single-layer athletic face coverings (e.g., ‘gaiters’ / neck warmers / bandanas) are NOT allowed.
-Masks will be available in the team areas for people who arrive without a compliant mask.
+KF94 masks will be available in the team areas for people who arrive without a compliant mask.

 # Vaccination Information